Nik212/Compact-Convolutional-Transformer/README.md

 # Compact-Convolutional-Transformer

-This is a simple implementation of Compact Convolution Transformer (original paper [Escaping the Big Data Paradigm with Compact Transformers](https://arxiv.org/pdf/2104.05704.pdf)) for cifar10 images classification task.
+This is a simple and clean implementation of Compact Convolution Transformer (original paper [Escaping the Big Data Paradigm with Compact Transformers](https://arxiv.org/pdf/2104.05704.pdf)) for cifar10 images classification task.

 This task was done as a part of home assignments for course "Deep Vision and Graphics" at Skolkovo Institute of Science and Technology.
 Original .ipynb notebook template belongs to the course authors.